ksoliven/mywebsite/README.md

 * Coding Dojo
 * Adobe

-# Changes - 04/2022
+# Changes - 08/2022
-* updated skill section for dev ops, data ingest, and elastic skills
+* updated certification section to account for my new AWS certification through the She Builds program
+* updated project numbers

 # Todos
 * will need to update an internal scrolling for projects and a link for a personal project